 Sometimes you really have to follow that feeling and go for it.

 Thank you so much for sharing your thoughts and opening up about life after working as a professional dancer Olivia.
-Good luck in all of your further adventures!
+Good luck in all your future adventures!